 How does the alarm sound?
 The tone is excellent on the wrist or when held to one’s ear.
 The sound is further amplified when the watch is placed on a hard surface that resonates more and it is much louder under water.
 Having said that it is important to remember to always screw down both crowns I and II, even if the watch is not worn under water.

 Although the watch does come on a rose or white gold bracelet if the prospective owner desires it, the Marine Royale is most at home on a rubber strap.
-The watch has been given some spectacular finishing touches by the manufacture that blend seamlessly with the case: on the tapered rubber strap the name of the manufacture is discreetly displayed between the lugs (only on the rubber strap) and the facing side is handsomely decorated with pyramidal triangles called clous de Paris; the underside of the strap is decorated with a wave pattern to help ventilate the wrist and the name of the watch – Marine Royale – displayed in a vibrant ocean blue; the strap comes fitted with a lavish double-folding clasp and an easy adjustment pin buckle, together with two gold fasteners shaped as waves, all in 18-carat rose or white gold, depending on the model.
+The watch has been given some spectacular finishing touches by the manufacture that blend seamlessly with the case: on the tapered rubber strap the name of the manufacture is discreetly displayed between the lugs (only on the rubber strap) and the facing side is handsomely decorated with pyramidal triangles called clous de Paris; the underside of the strap is decorated with a wave pattern to help ventilate the wrist and the name of the watch – Marine Royale – displayed in a vibrant ocean blue; the strap comes fitted with a luxurious double-folding clasp and an easy adjustment pin buckle, together with two gold fasteners shaped as waves, all in 18-carat rose or white gold, depending on the model.

 All in all, this watch is a lavish tribute to marine horology, a field in which Breguet has great historical heritage.
 Although the watch is undoubtedly large it is absolutely smooth on the wrist, especially when worn on a rubber strap.
 The comfort level is extremely high.
 There is no doubt that the Marine Royale excels as a high horology diver, for it is imbued with class from all angles.
 The immaculate finishing, case band fluting, superior case design, Breguet hands, applied Roman numerals, alarm and phenomenal water resistance, merge into a ‘magnum opus’ of dive watches.
 These watches are expensive and rich in attention to detail.
 They are also a pleasure to wear and extremely beautiful to look at.